 Bookstore

-Give your students a poetic education through the realms of beauty!
+Give your students a love of words and language through the realms of beauty!
+Awaken your child’s poetic imagination!
 Poet, Malcom Guite explains the primary role of poetry, “When you apprehend something, you reach out and touch just a bit of it.
 When you comprehend it, you get your mind right around it….
 Poetry takes the apprehension and woos it gradually towards you into comprehension.”

-In this way, a poetic experience begins with an apprehension of beauty.
-The beauty arrests us and lifts us up into mid-air where we contemplate the realms of glory— the true and the good.
+Meaningful lessons give children opportunities to play with language and apprehend the beauty of a well chosen word.
+Beauty arrests us and lifts us up into mid-air where we contemplate the realms of glory— the true and the good.
 This is the first job of beauty through all art.
 Little people do not need comprehension lessons; they need experiences in wonder.

 This is a curriculum devoted to the beauty of words, both written and spoken.